• Stone Center

 Grade 5 Porcelain Tile

 What is the best grade of porcelain tile?
 Grade 5!
 Grade 5 porcelain tiles make up the top porcelain tile grade rating and are the toughest type of tile available, making them perfect for areas with heavy foot traffic and where durability is key.
-Porcelain tile hardness grades of 5 are perfect for commercial spaces such as hospitals, shopping malls, schools, stores, and airports due to their high resistance to wear and tear as well as harsh chemicals.
-They can also be used in residential homes for stairways, entryways, and other high-traffic areas.
+They are perfect for commercial spaces such as hospitals, shopping malls, schools, stores, public spaces, and airports due to their high resistance to wear and tear as well as harsh chemicals.
+They can also be used in residential homes for steps, stairways, entryways, and other high-traffic areas.

 Other Porcelain Tile Durability Factors to Consider